fingerprintjs/fingerprintjs-pro-spa/README.md

 ### Caching

 Fingerprint Pro usage is billed per API call.
-To avoid unnecessarry API calls, it is a good practice cache identification results.
+To avoid unnecessary API calls, it is a good practice to cache identification results.
 The SDK provides three ways to cache visitor data out of the box:

 * Session storage (default) - `sessionStorage`
 * Local storage - `localStorage`